bduran04/E-Commerce_Back_End/README.md

 ![This is the gif for the application](Assets/e-commerce.gif)`

 ## [Installation](#installation)
-#To install necessary dependencies, run: npm i.
+#To install necessary dependencies, run: npm i. <br />
-#In order to create the schema: mysql -u root -p; Run DROP DATABASE IF EXISTS ecommerce_db; Run CREATE DATABASE ecommerce_db; then \q
+#In order to create the schema: mysql -u root -p; Run DROP DATABASE IF EXISTS ecommerce_db; Run CREATE DATABASE ecommerce_db; then \q <br />
-#In order to seed the data, run: npm run seed
+#In order to seed the data, run: npm run seed <br />
-#In order to run the application, run: npm start
+#In order to run the application, run: npm start <br />

 ## [License](#license)